hydrobyte/McParam/README.md

 ## Controls Parameters
-The `TMcParam` class has a facilitator for reading or writing properties associated with existing controls in Delphi and C++Builder.
+The `TMcParam` class has a facilitator for reading or writing properties associated with existing controls in Delphi, Lazarus and C++Builder.
 This feature uses classic `Delphi RTTI` methods for language reflexion.

-For example, to *set* the value of the `Text` property *from* a `TEdit` object, you could do the following:
+For example, to automatically **set** a parameter named `MyEdit.Text` with the `Text` property value **from** a `TEdit` object, you could do the following:

 ````Pascal
 // set params from control properties: from Control.Property to Items.